frylo0/nextjs-modern-starter-2024/README.md

 # Next.js Modern Starter 2024

-This project is maintained by the Joy-Dev company.
+This project is maintained by the @frylo-d-ts.

 ## Reference